WHAT IS COUSCOUS?

 This bright, summery pearl couscous recipe bears the delicious hallmarks of a healthy lunch on a breezy Mediterranean terrace.
 Yet, this veggie and vitamin packed couscous salad has a hearty bite that may make you immune to the winter chill as well!

-- Combine the couscous, garlic cloves, broth, salt and pepper in the non-stick inner pot of your Tiger Tacook Rice Cooker.
+- Combine the couscous, garlic cloves, broth, salt and pepper in the non-stick inner pot of the rice cooker.
 Use the Menu button to set the rice cooker to the “Quick” setting.
 Close the lid and press Start.

 - Meanwhile, in a small bowl, whisk together the balsamic vinegar and olive oil.
 Set aside.